Paregoric: Paregoric, U.S.P. formula

 The principal active ingredient in paregoric is powdered opium.
-In the United States the formula for Paregoric U.S.P. is a tincture of opium 40 ml, anise oil 4 ml, benzoic acid 4 g, camphor 4 g, glycerin 40 ml, alcohol 450 ml, purified water 450 ml, diluted with alcohol to 1000 ml, and contains the equivalent of 0.4 mg/ml of anhydrous morphine; one ounce of paregoric contains 129.6 mg (2 grains) of powdered opium, or the equivalent of 13 mg of anhydrous morphine.
-The average adult dose is 4 ml by mouth which corresponds to 16 mg of opium, or 1.6 mg of anhydrous morphine."
+In the United States the formula for Paregoric U.S.P. is a tincture of opium 40 mL, anise oil 4 mL, benzoic acid 4 g, camphor 4 g, glycerin 40 mL, alcohol 450 mL, purified water 450 mL, diluted with alcohol to 1000 mL, and contains the equivalent of 0.4 mg/mL of anhydrous morphine; one ounce of paregoric contains 129.6 mg (2 grains) of powdered opium, or the equivalent of 13 mg of anhydrous morphine.
+The average adult dose is 4 mL by mouth which corresponds to 16 mg of opium, or 1.6 mg of anhydrous morphine.

-It is unclear when the current formula for Paregoric, U.S.P. was developed in the United States, and more research is needed.
-For example, one formula for "Camphorated Tincture of Opium (Paregoric Elixir)" attributed to the United States Pharmacoepia of 1863 is: "Macerate 1 drachm each powdered opium and benzoic acid, 1 fluid drachm of anise, 2 ounces clarified honey, and 2 scruples camphor, in 2 pints diluted alcohol for 7 days, and filter through paper."
+It is unclear when the current formula for Paregoric, U.S.P. was developed in the United States.
+One formula for "Camphorated Tincture of Opium (Paregoric Elixir)" attributed to the United States Pharmacoepia of 1863 is: "Macerate 1 drachm each powdered opium and benzoic acid, 1 fluid drachm of anise, 2 ounces clarified honey, and 2 scruples camphor, in 2 pints diluted alcohol for 7 days, and filter through paper."
 A slightly different formula is given in the 1926 pharmacoepia.

 The current formula for Paregoric, U.S.P. should not be assumed to be universal.
-For example, in the United Kingdom the formula for Paregoric, B.P. is tincture of opium 5 ml, benzoic acid 500 mg, camphor 300 mg, anise oil 0.3 ml, alcohol (60%) to 100 ml, and contains about 1/30th grain of anhydrous morphine in 60 minims, which is 25% stronger than Paregoric, U.S.P.
+For example, in the United Kingdom the formula for Paregoric, B.P. is tincture of opium 5 mL, benzoic acid 500 mg, camphor 300 mg, anise oil 0.3 mL, alcohol (60%) to 100 mL, and contains about 1/30th grain of anhydrous morphine in 60 minims, which is 25% stronger than Paregoric, U.S.P.

 Dosage

-Paregoric is sometimes confused with Laudanum, because their chemical names are similar: Camphorated Tincture of Opium (Paregoric) vs. Tincture of Opium (Laudanum).
-However, Laudanum contains 10 milligrams of morphine per milliliter, 25 times more than Paregoric.
+Paregoric is sometimes confused with laudanum because their chemical names are similar: camphorated tincture of opium (paregoric) vs. tincture of opium (laudanum).
+However, laudanum contains 10 milligrams of morphine per milliliter, 25 times more than paregoric.
 Confusion between the two drugs has led to overdose and death in patients.
-Thus the term "Paregoric" should be used instead of "Camphorated Opium Tincture", since the latter may be confused with Laudanum.
+Thus the term "paregoric" should be used instead of "camphorated opium tincture", since the latter may be confused with laudanum.